shawngraham/cstmbot/README.md

 You have to make new commits every so often, to keep the actions going.

-A [blog post](https://electricarchaeology.ca/2021/05/05/a-museum-bot/) about how & why I made this.
+A [blog post](https://electricarchaeology.ca/2021/05/05/a-museum-bot/) about how & why I made this (uses Vercel & Datasette).